juliaashleyh8/Retail-Recommender/README.md

-# Retail Recommender System Accelerator
+# Retail Recommender Solution Offering
-The Retail Recommender System Accelerator unlocks data for clients to provide specific recommendations across item features such as; products, product categorites, sellers, customers, reviews on products, and more.
+The Retail Recommender Solution Offering unlocks data for clients to provide specific recommendations across item features such as; products, product categorites, sellers, customers, reviews on products, and more.

 # Prerequisites
 * add in from email